sebastian-lapuschkin/interpretable-emg-signatures/README.md

 for neural network training and evaluation.
 Comment/uncomment the lines appropriately.
 **TODO TEST AND VERIFY**

-All recorded gait data used in the paper is available in folder `python/data`.
+All recorded gait data used in the paper is available for download [here](https://datacloud.hhi.fraunhofer.de/nextcloud/s/QSZjxQryHFTDrCd).
-**TODO ADD VIA ALTERNATIVE SOURCE**
+The subfolder `data` is expected to be placed in `python`, i.e. as `python/data`, and will feed the training/evaluation scripts (assuming those remain unaltered).
+Folder `robustness` contains Matlab scripts and data used for **TODO FABIAN DESCRIBE THIS, AND HOW IT IS USED**

 Training- and evaluation scripts for fully reproducing the data splits, models and prediction explanations are provided with files `python/gait_experiments_batch*.py`.